adbenitez/FreeBrowser/README.md

 but much more simple(it is only a client) and can be configured to easily use any service like web2mail or webpage-grabber.
-This program was made for people with limited or restricted Internet access that have an email account, it can be useful too for people from some countries that are blocked by some sites (ex. some google pages show a broken robot for
+This program was made for people with limited or without Internet access that have an email account, it can be useful too for people from some countries that are blocked by some sites (ex. some google pages show a broken robot for